 Senior Research Fellow, Chief Investigator; Queensland University of Technology, 2012 – 2016

-- The team automated a utility vehicle, designed a field robot and developed the technology for navigation, obstacle detection, localisation and docking which resulted in numerous journal and conference publications.
+- Earned the QUT Vice Chancellor Team Performance Award for leading the technology development on the Australian Research Council “Robotics for Zero Tillage Agriculture” AgBot project (link).
+Led the team that automated a utility vehicle, and developed the technology for navigation, obstacle detection, localisation and docking which resulted in numerous journal and conference publications.

-- Co-Organised the “Robotics in Agriculture” Workshop at the IEEE International Conference on Robotics and Automation (ICRA) in 2015 which led to being invited to be an editor on the Journal of Field Robotics special issue on Agricultural Robotics.
+- Co-organized the 2015 “Robotics in Agriculture” Workshop at the IEEE International Conference on Robotics and Automation (ICRA).
+The workshop’s success led to the editor of the Journal of Field Robotics requesting contribution to a special issue on agricultural robotics.
+Reviewed papers for publication.

 Research Fellow and Technical Manager; The University of Queensland, 2008 – 2012

-- Developed the iRat – intelligent rat animat technology, which was used for numerous projects related to navigation, including, studies with real rodents at UCSD, research into cognitive representations, and to test the development of an open source version of a biologically inspired SLAM system.
+- Conceptualised and led development of the iRat (link) – intelligent Rat animat Technology – which was used for numerous projects related to navigation, including studies with rodents, research into cognitive map representations (link), and to test an open source version of a biologically inspired SLAM system (link).

-- Led numerous student projects including the development of a new omni-directional drive mechanism which compared to other designs is continuous and isotropic, and an energy efficient mechanism for legged locomotion using parallel elastic elements.
+- Led numerous student projects including the development of a new continuous and isotropic omnidirectional drive mechanism (link) and an energy efficient mechanism for legged locomotion using elastic elements (link).

 - Collaborated with a range of researchers, including neuroscientists, mathematicians, modellers, and roboticists which resulted in several interdisciplinary publications.